cober2019/react-ios-xe-ops/README.rst

     |   6.
 Install python modules using pip "pip install -r requirements.txt"
     |   7.
 Start the API using "Python3 api_routes.py"
     |   8.
 Go back to the web app and login to your device
-    |
-    |   **Windows: Non-Prod build for now**
-    |
-    |   1.
-Clone this repo to you server and navigate to the /react-ios-xe-ops-main directory. (**Directory Name Could Change!**)
-    |   2.
-Located package.json and execute code "npm install package.json"
-    |   3.
-Once packages are installed, execute code "npm start".
-This will automatically open a browser tab with the app.
-    |   4.
-You can copy/install requirements.txt globally from your Windows user profile - C:\Users\**YOUR_USERNAME**\AppData\Local\Programs\Python\Python38\Scripts.
-From CMD run "pip install -r requirements.txt"
-    |   5.
-Navigate to the repo react-ios-xe-ops-main/BackEndModeules and double-click the api_routes.py
-    |
-    |   **IF YOU CREATE VIRTUAL ENVIRONMENTS FROM YOUR IDE YOU CAN INSTALL REQUIREMENTS.TXT FROM THERE AS WELL.**